Alternative Fee Arrangements

 - Structure: Separate blended rates for partners, associates and paralegals.

 Compensate the firm through an arrangement where the firm is paid a fee only if a certain result is achieved.
 Agree upon a range of results and associated fees prior to structuring the agreement.

 Representative Engagements: Resolution of a significant loan servicer contract dispute.
 Resolution of disputes regarding the maintenance of staffing requirements in skilled nursing centers.

 Pay a periodic fee based on the estimated volume of work needed over a specific period of time.
 At the end of the predetermined time period, the actual fees are reviewed.
 If the work falls within an agreed-upon range "the "collar"), no adjustments are made.
 If the work is done for less than the predetermined fee, the firm is rewarded.
 If the fees exceed the target, the firm gets paid, but at a discounted rate.
 This limits the scope of the client's expected legal fees.

 Representative Engagements: Fixed fee structure for a major trade organization that includes a collar arrangement, where monthly retainer fees are adjusted annually if the amount of the fee in the prior year is more or less than 10% of standard rates.

 Questions?
 Contact us:

-Nexsen Pruet is an AM Law 200 Firm with more than 200 professionals in eight offices providing regional capabilities with international strengths.
+Nexsen Pruet has more than 200 professionals in nine offices providing regional capabilities with international strengths.